Zilliqa/scilla-docs/docs/source/scilla-in-depth.rst

 Nat
 ***
-Scilla provides an ADT for working with natural numbers.
+Scilla provides an ADT to work with natural numbers.
 A natural number ``Nat`` is defined to be either ``Zero`` or ``Succ Nat``, i.e., the successor of a natural number.
 We show a formal definition for ``Nat`` in OCaml below: